weihaolun/MechaCar_Statistical_Analysis/README.md

   However, when looking at lot_summary, not all the lots meet the requirement.
 The first lot has a variance of 0.98 and the second lot has a variance of 7.47, which means these two lots both meet the design specification requirement.
 The third lot has a variance of 170.29, which is 70.29 over the requirement.
 Therefore, the third lot does not meet the design requirement.

 ## III.
 T-Tests on Suspension Coils

+For this section, I did three t-test to determine if the manufacturing lots are statistically different from the presumed mean population.

 ### 1. This t-test is created to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.